Gibraltar Campion Facts

-Most notably, the gorgeous Gibraltar Campion classifies as a woody-based perennial plant.
+The Gibraltar Campion classifies as a woody-based perennial plant.
 This occurs due to its genetic structure, which may surprise some amateur researchers.
-However, the remarkable flower holds this status despite the fact that the marvelous species strongly resembles a small flower.
+Yet, the flower holds this status despite the fact that the marvelous species strongly resembles a small flower.

-In addition, it remains relatively small in terms of physical size.
-In this manner, it proves that plants can be impressive in appearance, regardless of sheer size.
-Further, the remarkable plant attains a maximum height of about 16 in (40 cm).
+It also remains relatively small in terms of physical size.
+In this manner, it proves that plants can be impressive in appearance, regardless of size.
+Plus, the plant attains a maximum height of about 16 in (40 cm).
 But, the majority of individuals remain much smaller than this.

-Also, the beautiful small, two-lobed flowers of the Gibraltar Campion merit appreciation.
-That’s due to the fact that these commonly present a variety of colors to dazzle the eye.
+Also, the small, two-lobed flowers of the Gibraltar Campion merit appreciation.
+These commonly present a variety of colors to dazzle the eye.
 These delicate blooms range from a very pale pink to a pale violet in color.
-As a result, the effect can be quite striking to observers.
+As a result, the effect can be quite striking.

 - Kingdom: Plantae